MatthiasKainer/build-your-own-radar/README.md

 The original radar has an isNew column.
 This radar has a context column, that will create a second line of buttons, allowing you to filter for specific context items.
 While the filter is active, the other elements are greyed out.

+The default dockerfile is running the radar as an http server, not as a webpack dev environment.
+To run that, build the Dockerfile.dev.
+The docker image [mkainer/build-your-own-radar](https://hub.docker.com/repository/docker/mkainer/build-your-own-radar) available on dockerhub uses the static server, NOT the development image.

 ## Demo

 You can see this in action at https://radar.thoughtworks.com.
 If you plug in [this data](https://docs.google.com/spreadsheets/d/18A7oDuavlh89rAmqcaXpqle8QLqIvlAkoEUxcObzuUM/edit#gid=1985253373) you'll see [this visualization](https://radar.thoughtworks.com/?sheetId=https%3A%2F%2Fdocs.google.com%2Fspreadsheets%2Fd%2F18A7oDuavlh89rAmqcaXpqle8QLqIvlAkoEUxcObzuUM%2Fedit%23gid%3D1985253373).